When was the last time you snapped?

 Snapping has become a fact of life for me post-TBI.
 That’s just the way it is.
 I do a really good job of keeping it hidden from most people because I don’t socialize that much, and I know my triggers.
 I try to make allies out of those closest to me so that they can help me, either by the way they react when I snap, or by helping me to avoid bad situations.
 I think pretty much everyone I spend time with understands that I get up and leave a lot.

 There is no cure; I’m like a submarine taking evasive action.
-In the end, it is up to me to deal with it the best I can, so that I don’t take on water and sink.
+In the end, it is up to me to deal with it the best I can, so that I don’t take on water and sink the boat.